In Him Ministries:

 2 Corinthians 10:3-5 says, “For though we walk in the flesh, we are not waging war according to the flesh.
 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ,”

-We cannot overcome sin by trying to keep the law with all of our strength.
+We cannot overcome sin by trying to keep the law because the law is powerless to help us.
 The Spirit-empowered believer must capture every thought and yield it to Christ through the Holy Spirit living inside of us.
-When we are exposed to ideas or opportunities that might lead us down the wrong path we have a choice, we can either recognize the danger and turn away from it, or we can allow the unhealthy thoughts of our minds to take us captive.
+When we are exposed to ideas or opportunities that might lead us down the wrong path we have a choice, we can either recognize the danger we are in and turn away from it, or we can allow the unhealthy thoughts of our minds to take us captive.
 When we ask Christ to be filled with His Spirit He is faithful and will not desert us.
 If we do stumble, we have the assurance that Christ has already forgiven us and given us His Spirit as His pledge of our inheritance (Eph.
 1:14).

 Put your trust in God and His Word and do not depend upon your feelings (Heb.
 11:6; Rom.
 14:22-23).
 The promise of God’s Word, not our feelings, is our only authority.
 The Spirit filled Christian lives by faith in the trustworthiness of God Himself and His Word.
 God has provided the abundant life for all those who trust in Him (John 10:10; 15:5; Gal.
 5:22-26).

-If you are only beginning to understand the ministry of the Holy Spirit in your life, don’t be discouraged if Christians around you seem more mature.
+If you are only beginning to understand the ministry of the Holy Spirit in your life, don’t get frustrated if Christians around you seem more mature.
 It takes time to grow in Christ.
-Don’t be discouraged.
-You can trust God and know that he will help you to grow in your walk with Christ as you trust the Spirit's guidance more and more each day (2 Cor.
+Don’t become discouraged.
+You can trust God and know that he will help you grow in your walk with Christ as you trust the Spirit’s guidance more and more each day (2 Cor.
 5:7; Gal.
 5:16).

 “Unless otherwise indicated, all Scripture quotations are from the ESV® Bible”